liyakun/Master-Thesis/README.md

 # master-thesis

 ##### Description
+My master thesis topic is Frequent Subtree Mining From Locally Easy Graphs.

-This repository contains the source code of thesis project implementations.
+This repository contains the source code of my implementation.

 It is part of another framework so you cannot compile it only with these codes.